 Show ContentsClem History, Family Crest & Coats of Arms

 The history of the Clem name began with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from the given name Clement which means the son of Clement.
 The name is from Latin origin and applies to a mild or merciful individual.
-It gained popularity in Medieval Europe when it was borne by an early saint who was a disciple of St. Paul, and later when the name was used by several early popes.
+1 The name gained popularity in Medieval Europe when it was borne by an early saint who was a disciple of St. Paul, and later when the name was used by several early popes.

 Early Origins of the Clem family